 - While the onions are cooking open the cans/jars of whole tomatoes, and add the tomatoes with their juices to a blender.
 Blend just until they become a chunky sauce, then set them aside.

 - When the onions are done cooking, add the garlic and Italian seasoning.
-Stir to combine before adding the blended tomatoes, and the piece of parmesan rind if you're using it.
+Stir to combine before adding the blended tomatoes, cooked sausage, and the piece of parmesan rind if you're using it.

 - Bring the sauce to a boil, then lower the heat to maintain a simmer.
 Stir occasionally as the sauce cooks to prevent sticking.
 Cook until the sauce thickens and takes on a full bodied flavor, about 20 minutes.